 Welcome Juniors, Parents, and prospective Rowing Families!

 KCRC Juniors is a place to meet and compete on a crew with other teens who like a sport that’s both fun and intense.
 And it doesn’t involve throwing, kicking, or chasing a ball around a field or court.
+Read below to see what rowing can do for you.

 What rowing can do for you